Missing 9-year-old walked away from home with grocery bag full of clothes, HPD said

-HOUSTON, Texas (KTRK) -- A 9-year-old boy who went missing Thursday left home with two bags of groceries, Houston police said.
+HOUSTON, Texas (KTRK) -- A 9-year-old boy who went missing Thursday left home with two grocery bags full of clothes, Houston police said.

 According to HPD, Romello Carter walked away from his home in the 8100 block of Bowen Street, which is just off Scott and south of 610 Loop in the Sunnyside neighborhood.